 Mountain Travel Expert Since 2013

 Sunshine Village is a playground for skiers and riders who love to cruise mellow groomers, but it’s also to home to the famed Delirium Dive.
 This hike-to zone, located off South Divide chairlift, first opened in 1998 and features 55-degree slopes and some of the most challenging lines in North America.
-You can’t even access this zone without proper safety equipment, as chain-link gate remains locked until it senses your avalanche transceiver.
+You can’t even access this zone without proper safety equipment, as the chain-link gate remains locked until it senses your avalanche transceiver.

 From the gate, you hike six to 10 minutes to the top of Bre-X, the 400-yard-wide, 2,000-vertical-foot bowl’s first entrance.
 Below, sit several no-fall lines that only the true heroes dare to conquer.
 Most mortals will want to opt for Delirium Proper, accessed via a metal staircase, where more forgiving 40-degree pitches await.
 Soft snow is almost always available in Delirium thanks to the bowl’s north-facing aspect and lack of skier traffic.